 3.1.3.5.2 Proposed Monitoring

-In addition to the measures outlined in Navy, Military Readiness Activities Fallon Range Training Complex Environmental Impact Statement (U.S. Department of the Navy, 2015), such as range condition assessment five-year reviews, the following monitoring measures would be implemented:
+The measures outlined in Navy, Military Readiness Activities Fallon Range Training Complex Environmental Impact Statement (U.S. Department of the Navy, 2015), such as range condition assessment five-year reviews would continue to be implemented.